jegtnes/gulping-your-broccoli/script.md

 It has significantly fewer plugins than the two previously mentioned tools, but that's also for a good reason.
 I'll explain that in a minute, but first, let's have a look at a sample Brocoli file.

 *explain thing*

+So, I mentioned it has way fewer plugins than Grunt and Gulp: This is due to a couple of things: Firstly, it's very new, but also, it was conceived as a _pure_ build tool, whereas Grunt and Gulp are considered more in the realm of task runners.

+If you're familiar with, say, Rails, Broccoli could be considered roughly the equivalent of the asset pipeline, which has the sole job of compiling, concatenating, processing, and minifying all your assets.

+Grunt and Gulp are a bit more than Rake.
+They can run the asset pipeline, but they also take care of the myriad of other things that's involved with building a modern site these days, like deployment, setup, scaffolding, etc.

+The creator of Broccoli said it's not a replacement for things like Grunt, and to prove this point, you can run Broccoli as a Grunt task.
+It was created out of a very common complaint: Build tools far too often get in the way of devs by being too convoluted and too slow, and Broccoli aims to address that.
+My last project had a massively complex Grunt setup that took seven seconds to compile your Sass.
+Now that doesn't sound like a lot, but if you save your stylesheet and have to wait seven seconds to see the results, that adds up of a lot of time wasted over the course of a project, especially if you're like me, and have the attention span of a squirrel on cocaine.

+"Ooooh, it's compiling.
+This means I can tab over to Twitter while it compiles" and then twenty minutes later you realised you were actually working on a project instead of looking at cute kittens and pointless internet arguments for a living.

+Unfortunately.

+Broccoli aims to get rid of some of this slowness by using an abstraction called 'trees', which basically means you work off folders instead of files, or arrays of files.
+This doesn't make a massive difference in tasks where you pass in one file and one file comes back out, like, say, CoffeeScript, but can speed things up hugely on projects where you have a many-to-one compilation like Sass, where you can import hundreds of small partials in one large file.
+I'm not smart enough to understand exactly why, but it means plugins can cache their output in a smarter way, as plugins can return the majority of their builds from caches.

+In the upcoming demos, I'll be showing you this, and also its pitfalls.
+What we're going to cover is:
+- Broccoli, to massively reduce the compilation time of your projects
+- BrowserSync, to sync the state of your site across devices for much quicker testing, and to inject your new CSS right into your site without having to reload
+- Automatically generating responsive images
+- Generating inline CSS for huge performance boosts